 The Markov chain model of the system can be easily extended to analyze the combined effect of data dependent and random jitter.
 An example case of jitter induced by 1 bit \gls{isi} and Gaussian distributed random jitter is shown in this section.
 When the jitter is solely due to 1 bit \gls{isi}, the data follows one of two distinct traces as discussed in Section~\ref{subsec:ch6:markovmodel-1bit}.
 When random jitter is also present, the zero crossing of the data spreads around these two zero crossing positions.
-Since the random jitter is independent of the data, the probability of zero crossing at any position is equal to the product of the contributions of each of the sources of jitter.
-For the purpose of analysis it assumed that the receiver clock is jitter free and the transmitter clock has all the random jitter and the channel introduces the data dependent jitter.
+Since the random jitter is independent of the data, the probability distribution of the data zero crossing positions is equal to the product of the probability distribution of the zero crossing positions due to random jitter and due to 1 bit ISI.
+For the purpose of analysis it assumed that the receiver clock is jitter free and the transmitter clock has all the random jitter and the channel introduces data dependent jitter.

-Figure~\ref{fig:ch6:combined_jitter} shows the distribution of the data zero crossing positions and the sampling clock position when the data signal has both random jitter and 1 bit \gls{isi} induced jitter.
+Fig.~\ref{fig:ch6:combined_jitter} shows the distribution of the data zero crossing positions and the sampling clock position when the data signal has both random jitter and 1 bit \gls{isi} induced jitter.
 The window of susceptibility is now widened to $3\sigma _{ck} + \cW_{\cA-\cB} + 3\sigma _{ck}$.

-The effect of the data jitter can be modeled as a shift in the mean of the gaussian random jitter.
+The effect of the data jitter can be modelled as a shift in the mean of the Gaussian random jitter.
 Hence, for random jitter along with jitter due to 1 bit \gls{isi}, the jitter at any time can be considered to be Gaussian distributed, with a standard deviation of $\sigma_{ck}$ and mean at either $\cA$ or $\cB$.
-Consider an example clock position ($t_{ck}$) as shown in Figure~\ref{fig:ch6:combined_jitter}.
+Consider an example clock position ($t_{ck}$) as shown in Fig.~\ref{fig:ch6:combined_jitter}.
 Choosing $\cA$ as the reference position for calculations, the probability of a data transition occurring to the left of the clock is given by

 where $\Phi\left(\frac{x-\mu}{\sigma}\right)$ is the \gls{cdf} of a general Gaussian distribution with mean $\mu$ and standard deviation $\sigma$.
 The probability of a data transition to the right of the clock can then be calculated as